 Q: Do Montessori students score well on standardized tests?

 We don’t spend a lot of time on it, but we certainly tell them and work with them on how to work with a test sheet with bubbles, how to answer a question with a yes or no, how to pick from among several choices, how to make the best choice.
-In fact, our students do well on standardized tests.
+When they move on to traditional middle and high schools, Montessori students perform well on standardized tests.

 Q: Why do they learn cursive handwriting in primary?
 When is it used?